Electronic Gambling Lab

 The Electronic Gambling Lab is responsible for testing gambling equipment for compliance before it is installed in the Tribal casinos and licensed Card Rooms of Washington.

-Please note that WSGC is still closed to the public so licensee access to the WSGC lab will remain the same – all visits must be scheduled in advance to ensure that EGL staff are present to escort and assist.
-EGL staff are working a hybrid schedule, conducting as much work remotely as possible, so there will not always be someone physically present at the WSGC Lab.
-Licensees will not be able to “drop in” or “stop by”.
+All visits, including equipment deliveries, must be scheduled in advance to ensure that EGL staff are present to escort and assist.
+EGL staff are working a hybrid schedule, so there will not always be someone physically present at the WSGC Lab.
 Appointments can be scheduled by contacting the EGL Lead Engineer of your system.